-5. Failure to Complete Sanctions or Comply with Requests

-As members of the University community, students are expected to comply with conduct sanctions within the timeframe specified.
-Failure to fully complete the assigned conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanctions and a Dean of Students Office hold placed on the student's account.
+Failure to Complete Sanctions or Comply with Requests: As members of the University community, students and Student Organizations are expected to comply with conduct sanctions within the period specified.
+Failure to fully complete the assigned conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanctions and a Dean of Students Office hold placed on the student's or Student Organization's account.

-J. APPEALS
+APPEALS

 A Responding Party may appeal a Hearing Officer's decision.
 In cases where an Impacted Party has been identified by a Hearing Officer, that individual also has a right to appeal the Hearing Officer's decision.
 A Hearing Officer's decision is considered final if an appeal is not submitted within the specified time.
 Appeals submitted by another party on a student's behalf will only be accepted when a student acknowledges and affirms that the appeal represents their position.
-The appeals designee will review the appeal and the hearing record to determine one of the following actions:
+The Dean of Students Office will assign an Appeals Designee who will review the appeal and the hearing record to determine one of the following actions:

-- Deny the appeal, - Send the case to the Dean of Students (or designee) to review the record, make any necessary modifications, and render a final decision, or - Grant the appeal and convene an Appeals Hearing to review the record of the case.
-New information that was not available at the time of the initial hearing or investigation will be considered at this time.
+- 1. Deny the appeal, - 2.
+Send the case to the Dean of Students (or designee) to review the record, make any necessary modifications, and render a final decision, or - 3.
+Grant the appeal and convene an Appeals Hearing to review the record of the case.
+New information not available at the time of the initial hearing or investigation can be considered.

-1. Timeline and Process for Appeals
+Timeline and Process for Appeals

-- a.
-Appeals shall be made in writing by the student within five (5) business days of the Hearing Officer's written decision.
-Guidance on what should be included in a written conduct appeal will be provided in a student's conduct outcome letter. - b.
-Both Responding Party and Impacted Party have the right to appeal the finding and sanctions, if any are issued. - c.
-While an appeal is pending, the Responding Party must comply with all sanctions from the Hearing Officer's decision, unless otherwise specified by the Hearing Officer or Dean of Students. - d.
-An appeal may be sought on the following grounds: - i.
-On a claim of error in the conduct procedure; minor deviations from designated procedures will not be a basis for supporting an appeal unless there is an adverse effect on the outcome of the hearing. - ii.
-The sanction(s) imposed were not appropriate based on totality of the circumstance. - iii.
-There is new information not available at the time of the original hearing that may be relevant to the final decision. - iv.
-On a claim that the Hearing Officer's decision was arbitrary and/or capricious; biased and unfair.
+- 1. Appeals shall be made in writing by the student within five (5) business days of the Outcome Notice being delivered.
+Guidance on what should be included in a written conduct appeal will be provided in a student's conduct outcome letter. - 2.
+Both Responding Party and Impacted Party have the right to appeal the finding and sanctions, if any are issued - 3.
+While an appeal is pending, the Responding Party must comply with all sanctions from the Hearing Officer's decision. - 4.
+An appeal may be sought on the following grounds: - a.
+On a claim of error in the conduct procedure; minor deviations from designated procedures will not be a basis for supporting an appeal unless there is an adverse effect on the outcome of the hearing. - b.
+The sanction(s) imposed were not appropriate based on totality of the circumstance. - c.
+There is new evidence that was not reasonably or readily available at the time of the original hearing, and it may change the outcome of the hearing. - d.
+On a claim that the Hearing Officer's decision was arbitrary, capricious, or biased.

-2. Appeals Hearing
+Appeals Hearing